 Today, millions of construction firms contract with savvy CPA firms to manage all aspects of their companies accounting and financial management program.
 They ensure accurate accounting by implementing a software solution that allows workers to easily submit data on costing through a platform that is integrated with their accounting software.
 Software programs have become a tool that assists both the construction company and the accounting firm because all the data – progress reports, time cards, change orders, estimates, project costs and requirements, equipment specs more are digitized and stored.
 All the information is accessible to workers in the field, business owners and their accounting partners.

-There are many additional services that may be to young construction services companies as well as more established ones.
+There are many additional services that may be valuable to young construction services companies starting out, as well as the more established firms.
 They include fixed asset management, tracking equipment costs, and depreciation amounts, as well as detailed job costing and project profitability analysis.

 Your trusted advisor at TYSLLP.com is here to help.
 We provide a competitive advantage by delivering over 60 years of construction market experience to our clients.